ncata/SSF/SSF_Log.md

 * 1pm-3:35pm: WHOI Software Carpentry workshop
 * 4pm-5:15pm: Woodwell Climate Research Center presentation on Indigenous Perspectives in climate science.
 * 5:15pm-6:10pm: Used excel to compare GLERL .csv data that did not go through NDCB post-processing with the .txt files from the NDCB.

+## 06/24/2021
+* 9am-10:20am: Meeting with Chris Sherwood, paths foward for Buoy_Statistics.ipynb and computing power.
+* 10:20am-2:30pm: Use python and pandas library to change the date column of a dataframe into a datetime object, remove unwanted data, and plot data using matplotlib.
+* 3:00pm-5:10pm: Read through the example code and update my code.
+Wrote the wavetxt2waveframe function that takes a list of .txt files from the NDCB and creates a single dataframe of all the relevant wave data.
+(Could be updated to include average period or specral data for other uses.
+Could be upgraded by using urls to autoamte the compliling of the list of .txt files)
+* 5:10pm-5:30pm: Update SSF_Log, wrote out Friday tasks, Tested wavetxt2waveframe function (it works!)